KDGoodenough/RepeaterchainOptimisation/README.md

     :param prob: float. probability that the scheme has succeeded
     :param fidelity: float. fidelity of the state to the maximally entangled state

-An example code can be found in main.py, where the optimisation is run for information-processig platforms, for a distance of 20 km, n=1 repeater nodes, and the parameters in global_file.py.
+An example code can be found in main.py, where the optimisation is run for information-processing platforms, for a distance of 50 km, n=1 repeater nodes, and IP parameter set 1.
 The results are displayed in a fidelity vs time plot.
-# RepeaterOptimisationCode
+This reconstructs one of the plots in Fig. 7 of the paper.

+By selecting as 'filename'  IP_params_set1_0_repeater_50km.txt, IP_params_set1_1_repeater_50km.txt and IP_params_set1_2_repeater_50km.txt in main.py
+ the plot from Fig. 7 can be reconstructed.
+In general, the parameter files have the following form : PLATFORM_params_set#_NUM#REPEATERS_DISTANCE.txt